 If your storage system does not support snapshots, you can copy the files directly using cp, rsync, or a similar tool.
 Since copying multiple files is not an atomic operation, you must stop all writes to the mongod before copying the files.
 Otherwise, you will copy the files in an invalid state.

 Backups produced by copying the underlying data do not support point in time recovery for replica sets and are difficult to manage for larger sharded clusters.
 Additionally, these backups are larger because they include the indexes and duplicate underlying storage padding and fragmentation. mongodump by contrast create smaller backups.

-For more information, see Backup and Restore with Filesystem Snapshots and Backup a Sharded Cluster with Filesystem Snapshots documents for complete instructions on using LVM to create snapshots.
+For more information, see the Backup and Restore with Filesystem Snapshots and Backup a Sharded Cluster with Filesystem Snapshots for complete instructions on using LVM to create snapshots.
 Also see Back up and Restore Processes for MongoDB on Amazon EC2.